|Home||About us||Concerts||CDs||Join the Choir||Support us||Contact us||Links||Members’ area|

 |"I thought you might like to hear my reaction to the rehearsal I attended earlier this week.
 In a word, brilliant!
 It was so refreshing to see the whole choir listen and respond to the conductor throughout the rehearsal.
 The standard, too, was dauntingly high.
 I would like to apply for an audition."|

-Enquiries about joining the choir are welcome at any time, but the best way is to join us for rehearsals when we start a new programme, which is usually (but not always) at the beginning of each term: in 2016 on 6 January, 6 April and 7 September.
+Enquiries about joining the choir are welcome at any time, but the best way is to join us for rehearsals when we start a new programme, which is usually (but not always) at the beginning of each term: in 2016 on 6 January, 13 April and 7 September.
 However, in the Spring term, we are starting to rehearse the new programme on 9 March and prospective members would be welcome to start then, or otherwise on 13 April.
 If you like what you see and hear, there will be an audition session a few weeks into term with others who would like to join.
 Our FAQ sheet probably answers most of the questions you might have about singing with the choir, and there is more information about auditions below, but please get in touch if you have other queries.
 If you wish to visit later in the term, with a view to joining the choir, we will also arrange that for you at a suitable point in the programme.

 To arrange a visit to a rehearsal, or for other information, please contact info[at]birmingham.bachchoir.com - and please mention what voice part you sing!

 We rehearse every Wednesday from 7.15pm to 9.30pm at Newman House, Harrisons Road, Edgbaston, B15 3QR (map).
 Our rehearsal hall has plenty of free car parking.

 Auditions consist of: